 Guides & API Reference

-Everything you need to ship image-stitch in production: quick scripts, browser bundles, streaming pipelines, and the complete API surface.
+Everything you need to ship image-stitch in production: quick scripts, browser bundles, streaming pipelines, canvas helpers, and the complete API surface.

 Installation